d29parkar/BOSCH-Mid-Prep-IIT-Jammu/README.md

-# BOSCH Mid Prep IIT Jammu
-# BOSCH’S AGE AND GENDER DETECTION
+# BOSCH’S AGE AND GENDER DETECTION - Mid Prep - Team IIT Jammu

 Our team built a solution to estimate the gender and age of people from surveillance video feeds (like mall, retail store, hospital etc.).
 We have developed a pipeline